Paul Roe FCCA

 - Email Paul

-If the answer is “yes” each time you see your tax code taking large amounts of PAYE for the company car that you drive, redemption may not be far away.
-It may however require a change in thinking and behaviour, which is exactly what is intended by the changes in the company car tax regime being introduced in April 2020.
+If the answer to this question is “yes” each time you see your tax code taking large amounts of PAYE for the company car that you drive, an alternative is available.
+It may however require a change in thinking and behaviour, which is exactly what was intended by the changes to the company car tax regime in April 2020.

 Most of us remember the encouragement we were given through the tax system to steer us away from petrol engines to diesel.
-From next tax year we will be encouraged to change to electric or low emission cars.
-As outlined below, the sizeable tax saving, which will be available, should make you at least consider switching to “cleaner” cars.
+From April 2020 we have been encouraged to change to electric or low emission cars.
+As outlined below, the sizeable tax saving which is available, should make you at least consider switching to “cleaner” cars.

-From 6 April 2020, two benefit scale tables are being introduced, which in most bands distinguish between cars registered before or on/after 6/4/20, as follows:
+From 6 April 2020, two benefit scale tables were introduced, which in most bands distinguished between cars registered before or on/after 6 April 2020.
+These two scale tables have now been aligned from 6 April 2022 as follows:

-Any of these new rates would mean a significant reduction in your company car tax bill.
-Do the sums yourself, apply 0%, 1% or 2% instead of your current % to the list price when new, multiply that by your marginal tax rate, and you will see a considerable amount extra flowing into the family coffers.
+Any of these rates would mean a significant reduction in your company car tax bill when compared to a standard petrol or diesel vehicle.
+Do the sums yourself, apply 2% instead of your current BIK% to the list price of the vehicle when new to calculate your annual cash equivalent.
+Then multiply that by your marginal tax rate, and you will see a considerable amount of extra cash flowing into the family coffers.

-Alternatively, you may consider this gives opportunity for additional company cars, where you are taxed at a low rate but also providing a safe car for a family member that won’t (some Tesla’s aside) allow silly speeds and rates of acceleration?
+Alternatively, you could consider additional company cars, where you are taxed at a low rate but also providing a safe car for a family member that won’t (some Tesla’s aside) allow silly speeds and rates of acceleration?
 That may appeal for your young ones newly embarking on their driving experiences.

 Rules already exist to allow employers to install charging facilities for electric and plug-in hybrid cars and vans, provided:

-So, provided you’re confident that electric and low emission car ranges are sufficient for your needs, taking another look at these cars will soon become very worthwhile for tax purposes, as well as reducing your carbon footprint and impact on the planet.
-It is however a complicated area so please contact Paul Roe, Partner here or on +44 (0)330 124 1399 if you would like to learn more.
+So, provided you’re confident that electric and low emission car ranges are sufficient for your needs, taking another look at these cars is very worthwhile for tax purposes, as well as reducing your carbon footprint and impact on the planet.
+Contact us here.

 Share this article